Avaiga/taipy-doc/docs/tutorials/index.md

       </header>
       <div class="tp-content-card-body">
         <p>
-          Explore integration between Taipy and other platforms and libraries.
+          Explore integration with Taipy and other platforms and libraries.
         </p>
       </div>
     </a>